PMW 2022-066 by Kenneth L. Gentry, Jr.

 Thus the OT source of this Land-dweller phrase most often speaks of the Promised Land and of the Jews who are its inhabitants.
 I believe that this is the way John employs the phrase.

-In my next article I will focus on the “Land-dwellers” in Revelation.
+In my next article I will focus on the “Land-dwellers” in Revelation (since I have advertised this in my article titles!).